-It took more than a billion gallons of toxic waste pouring into Tennessee’s Emory River in 2008 to wake federal and state regulators up to the growing problem of disposing and storing coal ash, the by-product of burning coal.
+It took more than a billion gallons of toxic waste pouring into Tennessee’s Emory River in 2008 to awaken federal and state regulators to the growing problem of disposing and storing coal ash, the by-product of burning coal.

 That spill, which has now cost more than a billion dollars to clean up, led to the realization that the country had more than a thousand ponds, half unlined, holding coal ash and toxins seeping through the ground and leaching into drinking water supplies.

 That includes 37 ponds in North Carolina, 29 of which the Environmental Protection Agency has rated “high hazard” — where a spill has the potential for catastrophic damage and loss of life.
 Sixteen of those sites have been identified as contaminated.

 And sadly, only after 82,000 tons of coal ash spilled into the Dan River in early February, has the state been forced to realize it has a critical environmental problem on its hands.

 When John Skvarla took the reins at DENR in January 2013, he brought with him years of experience in helping companies mitigate environmental hazards and avoid regulatory interference.

 Skvarla also brought with him an environmental protection view that frightened many in the conservation sector.
 In a memo released soon after his appointment, Skvarla professed some doubt about the science underlying claims of global warming and other concerns and announced an agency mission statement along the same lines.
 “Environmental science is quite complex, comprised of many components, and most importantly, contains diversity of opinion,” that statement reads.

 And he made clear that, consistent with the McCrory administration’s attention to “customer service,” companies he viewed as overburdened by government regulation would find a welcome voice at his newly reconstituted agency.